guillonapa/command-line-manager/README.md

 ## Shell Completion

-To enable script completion on your shell of preference, follow the instructions in `argcomplete`'s [docs](https://kislyuk.github.io/argcomplete).
+The Command Line Manager users `argcomplete` for shell completion.
+To enable it on your shell of preference, follow the instructions in their [docs](https://kislyuk.github.io/argcomplete).